kyndryl-open-source/latencyninja/README.md

 # Latency Ninja

-Latency Ninja is a wrapper tool built around `tc/netem`, designed to empower you with the ability to simulate network perturbations on a specified network interface and destination IP address.
+Latency Ninja is a user-friendly wrapper for `tc/netem`.
+It is designed to emulate network perturbations for interfaces and networks.
+It is tailored for simulating network perturbations during chaos engineering exercises, and multi-region, distributed and hybrid cloud deployment simulations.
 It allows you to introduce latency, jitter, corruption, duplication, reordering, and packet loss to both ingress and egress traffic simultaneously, circumventing the limitations of `tc/netem` that typically would apply rules on egress only.

+This program is distributed under the GNU General Public License (GPL), it is distributed in the hope that it will be useful but provided without any warranty, implied or explicit.

 ## Key Features